RoyalOttoc/guess-mine/README.md

 # Guess-mine

-Realtime Draing Game built with SocketIO, Gulp and Node
+Realtime Drawing Game built with SocketIO, Gulp and Node

 ## To Do: